Index To All Five Chapters

 God's holy Church apostles and prophets have a co-laboring ministry of bringing about the might fall of Babylon the Great, Their authority will be beyond anything we have seen in our day.
 [20]

-Although there is conflicting evidence as to when C. Peter Wagner first heard of and adopted the doctrines of the Kansas city prophets, there is little question that he was very influenced by Hamon.
-In his foreword to Bill Hamon's book Apostles, Prophets and the Coming Moves of God Wagner said that he felt a sense of awe when he called Bill Hamon a "friend".
+There is little question that C. Peter Wagner was very influenced by Hamon “who gave him the theological framework to see that the offices of apostle and prophet must be restored to the church.”
+[21] In his foreword to Bill Hamon's book Apostles, Prophets and the Coming Moves of God Wagner said that he felt a sense of awe when he called Bill Hamon a "friend".
 He added (Emphasis Added)

 For years and years he was, for me, a distant Christian celebrity whose name I knew and heard frequently, whom I greatly admired, and whose books had been among the most influential in nurturing me through what I refer to as my "paradigm shift: from traditional Christianity to an openness to the person and to the full ministry of the Holy Spirit....
 His book, Prophets and Personal Prophecy, was the only book I could find in the 1980's that, to me, made Biblical and practical sense of the gift and office of prophet in the Church today."
 [22]